-There are various benefits to the core gardening method, but I count the following five as the most impressive – especially for new gardeners starting from scratch!
+There are various advantages of core gardening, but I count the following five as the most impressive – especially for new gardeners starting from scratch!

-One of the biggest hurdles that new gardeners face is that they don’t realize how only a few cubic yards of premium compost blend or topsoil can cost you a few hundred dollars.
-Plus, delivery charge!
+One of the biggest hurdles new gardeners face is that they don’t realize how only a few cubic yards of premium compost blend or topsoil can cost you a few hundred dollars.
+Plus, there’s often a delivery charge!
 If you have a large garden, the cost quickly stacks up.

-Have you ever looked at your costly water bill and fell out of your chair?
+Have you ever looked at your costly water bill and fallen out of your chair?
 If so, then core gardening is a blessing!

-Core gardens are perfect if you don’t have a well or a natural source of water nearby.
+Core gardens are perfect if you don’t have a well or a natural water source nearby.
 The sticks, hay, and organic compounds in your compost core act like a sponge – sucking up and retaining moisture that can nourish your garden.

-One of the best benefits of core gardening is that the organic compounds that make up the garden core release vital nutrients and enhance your soil over time.
+One of the best benefits of core gardening techniques is that the organic compounds that comprise the garden core release nutrients and enhance your soil over time.
 If you’ve ever suffered from lackluster, nutrient-deprived dirt in your garden, then core gardening can help turn your thin, lifeless dirt into thick, luscious, nutrient-rich soil.

 Leaves, manure, sticks, hay, straw, and clippings from your yard work wonders.
 Hard compost items (like wood) break down slower and can feed your soil for years to come.
 Nice bonus!

-Core gardening is drought-resistant, and the process naturally adds nutrients to your soil over time.
+Core gardening is drought-resistant and naturally adds nutrients to your soil over time.
 These two benefits make core gardening perfect for lazy gardeners of the world.

 I’m only half kidding…

-Of course, core gardening requires a ton of effort if you wish to produce worthwhile vegetables, plants, or flowers.
-But I think core gardening is less labor-intensive than other gardening methods – for sure.
+Of course, any gardening requires a ton of effort if you wish to produce worthwhile vegetables, plants, or flowers.
+But I think core gardening is less labor-intensive than other bed or container gardening methods, for sure.